7248510/Notes/VisualStudioCode.md

 <br>The shortcut target's arguments worked perfectly in the sense that it displays the correct working directory and successfully links the Winapi
 <br>If you try to add cl to Window's path/edit systems varibles and add cl.exe to your path the files you'll run into linking issues
 ### Features taken away:
-debugging, IntelliSense and some others that weren't mentioned/I didn't use
+Debugging, IntelliSense and some others that weren't mentioned/I didn't use
-### Alternative debugging options
+### Alternative debugging options:
 * Editing Visual Studio Code's JSON file and editing the C++ extension
 * Using Visual Studio(IDE) to debug
 * Using NetBeans